2Hail/2Hail/README.md

 ***Personal Goals***

-After completing this course, I have solidified my interests in learning more about programming.
-I would like to learn C++ & R.
+After completing this course, I have solidified my interest in better understanding the backend of programming and how it can be utilized in financial analysis.
+I would also like to learn the financial applications of C++ & R.
-If given the opportunity, I would like to apply course learnings towards my profession.
+If given the opportunity, I would like to apply the course learnings of analysis and conversion of data towards my profession.

 ***Contact***